user6654/M_to_N_DB_demo/README.md

 https://github.com/user6654/Many-To-Many-DBexercise

-A rudimental revised project of a many is to many database demo.
+A simple many is to many database demo.

 /*
  * As a common convention - gitignore was used for the secrets folder as required by the file in path "db/index.js"